Breadth of Ambition

 - Seamless transition for the patient between and within care services.

-- Services in silos; the citizen or their family as the integrator of services
+- The citizen or their family may need to act as the integrator of service in an unpredictable way

-- Integration includes both social care service and health care service needs
+- Improved coordination of social care service and health care service needs is introduced

-- Fully integrated health & social care services.
+- Fully integrated health & social care services are in place and functional.